This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 3. How long do baby bottle nipples last?

 Typically, they will last approximately three months.
-If there are any cracks or rips before then, changed it immediately.
+If there are any cracks or rips before then, change it immediately.

 4. What is the best way to clean bottle nipples?